Career stats loading...

-Lasted 7.0 innings in his second start, giving up four earned runs while striking out seven at #3 Vanderbilt.
+Lasted 7.0 innings in his second start, giving up four earned runs while striking out seven at No. 3 Vanderbilt.

-Bounced back with 7.0 strong innings at Kentucky to pick up his second win of the season, allowing three earned runs on four hits.
+Threw 7.0 strong innings at Kentucky (April 13) to pick up his second win, allowing three earned runs on four hits.

-Gave UT a season-high 8.1 innings against Ole Miss on April 20, allowing five runs on 10 hits in a 6-4 loss to the Rebels.
+Gave UT a season-high 8.1 innings against Ole Miss on April 20, allowing five runs on 10 hits.

-Fired another strong outing at Florida a week later, yielding two runs on seven hits while striking out five in 6.2 innings.
+Fired another strong outing at Florida (April 27), yielding two runs on seven hits while striking out five in 6.2 innings.

 Posted a 3-5 record and three saves with a 4.33 ERA and 55 strikeouts in 72.2 innings of work.

 Opposing hitters hit just .264 off of him.

 Started the season as the team's closer, earning saves against Northern Illinois (Feb.
 18), Texas (March 3) and Ball State (March 7) before moving into the starting rotation.